HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/running_fits/bayesian/blackjax.rst

 ==========================

-In this tutorial, we will look at an example runcard to run a Bayesian fit with the BlackJAX nested sampler  **TO DO: add blackjax reference**.
+In this tutorial, we will look at an example runcard to run a Bayesian fit with the BlackJAX nested sampler :cite:`cabezas2024blackjax, yallup2025nested`.
 We will do so for the Les Houches parametrisation model (see :ref:`this tutorial <in_les_houches>` for details on the Les Houches model and how to implement it).

 We will then loot at the command to execute the runcard.